Utpala dynasty: Sankaravarman

 Reliquary (?) with scenes from the Life of Buddha, Kashmir, at the time of the Utpala dynasty, 10th century CE.
 Metropolitan Museum of Art.

 Accession and early rule

 The death of Avantivarman led to a power struggle.
 Sankaravarman was placed at the helm of affairs by Ratnavardhana, the chamberlain.
 However, counselor Karnapa throned Sukhavarman instead.
 Multiple battles were waged, before the latter emerged victorious.

-Kalhana notes that Sankaravarman invaded Gujrat with an army composed of "nine lac infantrymen, three hundred elephants and one lac cavalry"; Alakhana, the local ruler had to gift a swath of territory to maintain his sovereignty.
+Kalhana notes that Sankaravarman invaded Gujarat with an army composed of "nine lac infantrymen, three hundred elephants and one lac cavalry"; Alakhana, the local ruler had to gift a swath of territory to maintain his sovereignty.
 (Note: For more details see Kuwayama, Shoshin (1976).
 "The Turki Śāhis and Relevant Brahmanical Sculptures in Afghanistan") Samkaravarman was married to Sugandha, the daughter of a neighboring king and had at-least three other queens including one Surendravati.
 He is remarked to have brought cultural as well as economic prosperity.